 Chemical sunscreens usually have a nicer feel on the skin and are transparent.
 They have active ingredients with names like Avobenzone, Homosalate, Octisalate, Octocrylene, Oxybenzone or Octinoxate.
 The FDA is now calling for more safety data on these six ingredients.
 The FDA has not said these ingredients are unsafe, nor has it asked the public to stop using sunscreens with these ingredients.

 Some sunscreens combine chemicals and mineral-based physical block ingredients.
-So if you think your skin reacts to the chemicals, chose those which only have zinc oxide and titanium dioxide.
+So if you think your skin reacts to the chemicals, choose those which only have zinc oxide and titanium dioxide.

 Your most important purchase decision is to select at least SPF 30.